JohanOhlin/divingintoazure/_posts/2019-03-25-configuration-in-asp-net-core.markdown

 ASP.NET Core has a pluggable configuration system where configuration settings can be imported from a number of [different sources]({{ site.baseurl }}{% post_url 2019-04-02-configuration-providers-in-aspnet-core %}).
 These sources are then merged together into one hierarchical configuration object.

-When you create a new ASP.Net Core Web App in Visual Studio, it'll automatically create a configuration file for you named <code class="code">appsettings.json</code>.
+When you create a new ASP.Net Core Web App in Visual Studio, it'll automatically create a configuration file for you named `appsettings.json`.
 By default it only contains logging and CORS settings but we're free to add any type of hierarchical configuratin that we need.

 In this example I've added two extra sections (<i>FirstServiceSettings</i> and <i>SecondServiceSettings</i>) to the file that I'll use as specific option groups for my web app.